 The mystery lingers to this day as to what Paul’s dad did at Veterans.
 The Eason brothers often asked their dad about his war service – about which he remained mum.
 Then at his passing in 2006, they learned of and wondered about his role in an airline — Veterans Air — a new puzzle piece of their dad’s past.
 So I’m new to the inquiry, and my research has piqued their curiosity all over again.

 While Paul and I speculated, also, over those July margaritas, it was to no avail because we had (and still have) no clue.
 Paul warned me in advance that he was not “a huge reservoir of Veterans Air history.”
 Silly man!
 He is Charles Sr.’s son.
 That made him important to me and delighted to meet him.
 I’m hopeful I’ll meet Peter and David someday also!

 I keep the Eason family updated with my research results.
 Peter, the youngest brother, who was my first and on-going contact with the family, inevitably responds with congratulations on my progress.
 And then writes something wistful like “still no Charles Eason…the plot thickens.”
 I promise, I’ll keep after it, Gentlemen.

-NOTE: Here’s my story on Charles written back in June.
-I’d have more to tell here, except it was my first-ever encounter with a Veterans Air family member and, I so enjoyed the occasion, I took few and such scribbled notes, that this writing mostly relies on my memory.
+Dear Reader, I wrote about Charles Eason, Sr. back in June.
+Here is a link to that story.
+I would have more to tell in this Post, except it was my first-ever face-to-face encounter with a Veterans Air family member.
+I so enjoyed the occasion that I took too few and such-scribbled notes, that this writing mostly relies on my memory.
 Now, that’s a scary notion!
+Gaye Lyn